Buffet B12 Clarinet

 However,

-the thumbrest - and although the amount it can move is small I found it
+lock the thumbrest - and although the amount it can move is small

-nonetheless annoying from time to time.
-Also, the sling ring doesn't line
+I found it nonetheless annoying from time to time.
+Also, the sling

 My biggest criticism goes to the use of nylon pins on the left hand spatula

 keys.
-If you're not sure what these are, check out the reviews of the
+If you're not sure what these are, check out the article on lever

-clarinet.
-The reason this B12 came into the workshop was because the
+keys.
+The reason this B12 came into the workshop was because the nylon

 I really can't see what advantages this design has over the far simpler